Pompe's Hexagon Theorem

 4) solves this interesting Dirk Laurie Tribute Problem involving a cyclic hexagon with a set of alternate sides equal to the radius of the circle.

-5) together with another result, can be used to prove Jha and Savaran’s generalisation of Napoleon’s theorem to a hexagon.
+5) together with another result, can be used to prove Jha and Savarn’s generalisation of Napoleon’s theorem to a hexagon.

 Egamberganov's Theorem (2017)

-This theorem appears in A generalization of Napoleon's Theorem, and is a generalization of Pompe's Hexagon Theorem.
+This theorem appears in A generalization of the Napoleon's Theorem in Mathematical Reflections, no. 3.
+Egamberganov's Theorem is a generalization of Pompe's Hexagon Theorem.
 It can be formulated in general as follows in relation to the sketch above:

 In the sketch above click on the 'Show Angles for Egamberganov's Theorem' to display the respective angles above.